jinwoo1225/curly-tribble/README.md

 ## But how? 🫠

 - Way 1. use docker as test container.
-- Way 2. create tcp listener to mock kafka.
+- Way 2. create tcp listener to mock kafka cluster.

 So.
 Let's do it